Bumblebee2019/LCD_Weather_Project/README.md

 For the project to work, the only need is power supply.
 LM35 nor EEPROM have no special conditions or setup to be activated.

+## Source File Description:
+* File lcd_display_temp.c this file includes all the functionality for displaying current temperature, minimum, and maximum temperature.
+Switching between Fahrenheit and Celsius and button control are also included in this file.
+  * Hello